Insurgency in Khyber Pakhtunkhwa: Lal Masjid siege and truce broken

 The siege of Lal Masjid was one of the serious breaches in the conflict and escalated the conflict in the summer of 2007.
-On 3 July 2007, the militant supporters of Lal Masjid and the Pakistan police clashed in Islamabad after the students from the mosque attacked and stoned the nearby MoE secretariat.
+On 3 July 2007, the armed militia of Lal Masjid and its supporters inspired by the tribal fighters clashed with the Pakistan Police and Pakistan Rangers outside the mosque in Islamabad after the female students from the mosque affiliated Jamia Hafsa attacked and stoned the nearby MoE secretariat.
 Their resultant faceoff with the military escalated, despite the intervention of then-ruling PML(Q) leaders Shuja'at Hussain and Ijaz-ul-Haq.
-The Pakistan police, aided by the Pakistan Army Rangers immediately put up a siege around the mosque complex which lasted until 11 July and resulted in 108 deaths.
+The Pakistan Rangers, aided by the Pakistan Army and the Special Service Group immediately put up a siege around the mosque and madrassah complex which lasted until 11 July and resulted in 108 deaths.
 This represented the main catalyst for the conflict and eventual breakdown of the truce that existed between Pakistan and the Taliban groups.
 Already during the siege, there were several attacks in Waziristan in retaliation for the siege.

 As the siege in Islamabad ensued, several attacks on Pakistan army troops in Waziristan were reported.
 First attack was reported on 14 July 2007 when a suicide bomber attacked a Pakistan Army convoy killing 25 soldiers and wounding 54.
 Second attack was on 15 July 2007, two suicide bombers attacked another Pakistan Army convoy killing 16 soldiers and 5 civilians and wounding another 47 people.
 And in a separate incident, a fourth suicide bomber attacked a police headquarters killing 28 police officers and recruits and wounding 35 people.
 The assault on the Red Mosque prompted Islamic militants along the border with Afghanistan to scrap the controversial Waziristan Accord with Musharraf.